The Department of Health and Human Performance offers a range of degrees and options to meet your academic and career needs:

 - The Bachelor of Science in Athletic Training provides students with skills and knowledge through coursework and clinical experience.
 While gaining a background in human anatomy and physiology, pathology, kinesiology, and therapeutic modalities, you’ll learn how to prevent and assess injuries and illness, design rehabilitation programs, and promote health, nutrition, and wellness among athletes.
 Coursework is based on competencies set forth by the National Athletic Trainers’ Association.

-- The Bachelor of Science in Exercise and Sport Physiology
+- The Bachelor of Science in Exercise and Sport Physiology is the study of the acute and chronic adaptations to the stress of physical activity.

 - The Bachelor of Science in Health Education focuses on areas of health education including community health, personal health, family life, growth and development, nutrition, disease prevention, safety, environmental health, consumer health, and substance use and abuse.
 Two options are available: